-- \$3-160-4 "Contribution", defined. (a) "Contribution" means the same as defined in section [11-191,] 11-302, Hawaii Revised Statutes, and includes any gift, deposit of money, or anything of value made by any person for the purpose of influencing an election for a Hawaii office.
-The term "contribution" is interpreted broadly. - (b) "Contribution" includes non-monetary contributions of goods or services without charge or at a charge that is less than the usual and normal charge for the goods or services.
-[Examples of such goods and services include facilities, equipment, supplies, personnel, advertising services, membership lists, and mailing lists.]
+\$3-160-4 "Contribution", defined. (a) "Contribution" means the same as defined in section 11-302, Hawaii Revised Statutes, and includes any gift, deposit of money, or anything of value made by any person for the purpose of influencing an election for a Hawaii office.
+The term "contribution" is interpreted broadly.

+(b) "Contribution" includes non-monetary contributions of goods or services without charge or at a charge that is less than the usual and normal charge for the goods or services.

-- (c) If goods or services are provided at less than the usual and normal charge, the amount of the non-monetary contribution is the difference between the usual and normal charge for the goods or services at the time of the contribution and the amount paid by the committee. - (1) "Usual and normal charge" for goods means the price of those goods in the market from which they ordinarily would have been purchased at the time of the contribution.
+(c) If goods or services are provided at less than the usual and normal charge, the amount of the non-monetary contribution is the difference between the usual and normal charge for the goods or services at the time of the contribution and the amount paid by the committee.